instructlab/instructlab/README.md

-  download  Download the model(s) to train generate  Generates synthetic data to enhance your example data init      Initializes environment for InstructLab list      Lists taxonomy files that have changed since last commit serve     Start a local server test      Perform rudimentary tests of the model train     Trains model
+  download  Download the model(s) to train generate  Generates synthetic data to enhance your example data init      Initializes environment for InstructLab list      Lists taxonomy files that have changed since a reference commit (default origin/main) serve     Start a local server test      Perform rudimentary tests of the model train     Trains model